-You will start to see our new exciting summer events programme on the website soon.
+Our new exciting summer events programme is here.
+Please see the events calendar for details or pick up our new leaflet from Hall Place.
 Please note booking for events will open from Monday 26th March 2018.

 Find out about all that we have to offer from exhibitions to gardens and butterflies to owls by clicking the links above.